What causes a plumbing problem?

 1. TPR valves, also known as temperature pressure Relief Valve

 It regulates the build of pressure or temperature exceeding the rating of the valve inside a hot water heater tank by releasing pressure through it and releasing water.

-This is why it is commonly seen that moisture drips off the tpr when the hot water system is heating up.
-The water acts as a safety device so that the system doesn't explode or burst.
+This is why moisture commonly drips off the tpr when the hot water system is heating up.
+The water is a safety device, so the system doesn’t explode or cause a burst pipe.

-The most common rated tpr are 850kpa, 100kpa and 1400kpa, these can go on various types of tanks.
-Different sized heaters will have their own rated tpr.
+The most commonly rated tpr are 850kpa, 100kpa, and 1400kpa; these can go on various types of tanks.
+Different-sized heaters will have their rated tpr.

-The most commonly overlooked problem is that the manufacture recommends these valves be replaced every 5 years to stop premature bursting of tanks.
-In my experience, I believe that these valves do start to rust as well and cause the tank to start rusting.
+The most commonly overlooked problem is that the manufacturer recommends replacing these valves every five years to stop the premature bursting of tanks.
+In my experience, I believe that these valves do start to rust and cause the tank to begin deteriorating.

-Always test/release pressure of this valve by pulling on the lever for 3-5 seconds.
+Always test/release the pressure of this valve by pulling on the lever for 3-5 seconds.

 2. Hot Water Anode

-A hot water anode is a steel rod that is covered either with magnesium, aluminum or zinc.
+A hot water anode is a steel rod covered with magnesium, aluminium or zinc.

-It is inserted from the top of the hot water heater, the anode shows signs of rusting before the tank starts to rust.
-This happens because of the moisture, water will rust everything eventually and what the manufacturers do to extend the life of the heater is install this anode.
+It is inserted from the top of the hot water heater, and the anode shows signs of rusting before the tank starts to rust.
+This happens because of the moisture.
+Water will rust everything eventually, and what the manufacturers do to extend the heater’s life is install this anode.

 We recommend replacing it every year.

-Keep in mind that this isn't a manufacturer requirement as they want you to keep buying heaters.
-This is something a plumber would recommend to service and extend your heaters life.
+Remember that this isn’t a manufacturer requirement; they want you to keep buying heaters.
+A plumber would recommend this to service and extend your heater’s life.

-To remove the anode we would need to turn open the nut at the top of the heater and remove the anode.
-In some cases, problems can occur where there is no room at the top.
+To remove the anode, we would need to turn open the nut at the top of the heater and remove the anode.
+In some cases, problems can occur with no room at the top.